 Making sure everyone is on the same page, and that they understand the importance of the issue, will help to build that culture of compliance and data security.

 It’s well worth the cost to hire an outside IT security company that specializes in PHI regulations to perform a security risk assessment.
-This will ensure that your organization complies with all rules and regulations, and that your patients’ information is safe.
+This will help ensure that your organization complies with all rules and regulations, and that your patients’ information is safe.

 The security company will need access to all your critical data in order to make an accurate assessment of your patient privacy needs.
 Some things they will likely investigate include